-Fly off-peak: Once you have an idea of where in the world you want to volunteer, you can start researching the cheapest times of the year to travel here.
-Traveling outside of the peak tourist season allows you to secure the best bargains on flights and means you’ll be treated to shorter queues in airports and popular tourists spots.
+Fly off-peak: Once you have an idea of where in the world you want to volunteer, you can start researching the cheapest times of the year to travel there.
+By traveling outside of the peak tourist season, you can secure the best bargains on flights - it also means you’ll be treated to shorter queues in airports and popular tourists spots.
 As an added bonus, accommodation and activities for your weekend adventures can often be discounted too!

 Deals, deals, deals: Sign up to airline and flight provider newsletters, so you are in the loop when sales go live!
-If you have a credit card, consider switching to one that allows you to collect airpoints with your preferred airline.
+If you have a credit card, consider switching to one that allows you to collect frequent flyer points with your preferred airline.
 Make sure you use it to book your flights, this way you’re securing your trip and getting points towards your next flight.
 Win, win!

 Flight search engines: These are your new best friend.
 Use a flight search engine like Kayak, or Google Flights to determine which destination is the cheapest for you to travel to.
 If you have already chosen a destination, then you can set up an alert on these sites to track price changes and receive price alerts straight to your inbox so you can act quickly and secure the cheapest airfare.

 If you aren’t sure where you want to volunteer yet?
-Take this ‘Where should I volunteer abroad in 2018?’ quiz to help you in selecting a volunteering destination that’s right for you.
+Take this ‘Where should I volunteer abroad’ quiz to help you in selecting a volunteering destination that’s right for you.